mermaidpurse/wrapsher/docs/decisions.md

         ```
     - It may be a good idea to do the arithmetic substitution differently, that should be easy enough
     - shellcheck reports many unreachable lines, configure out
-    - It would probably be a big pain if there's some problem with reading literals the way I am with `read` and the here-documents with the start and end markers, and being able to use `$'\n'` in stripping the end marker.
-It's otherwise very difficult to read string literals safely and preserve characters like trailing newlines, etc., exactly.
-I'm really trying to avoid an encoding scheme for strings.
+    - It would probably be a big pain if there's some problem with
+      reading literals the way I am with `read` and the here-documents
+      with the start and end markers, and being able to use `$'\n'` in
+      stripping the end marker.
+It's otherwise very difficult to read
+      string literals safely and preserve characters like trailing
+      newlines, etc., exactly.
+I'm really trying to avoid an encoding
+      scheme for strings.

+## Future Ideas

+Things I like in various languages that would be nice to incorporate (someday?):

+- Set/array/list comprehensions

+`[ x: y | x <- all_things; y <- iter() ]`

+Some ideas I had that don't seem feasible/don't like:

+- Pipelines.
+I do like them in Powershell, I guess I like them in
+  Elixir but they seem complicated and I think they actually result
+  in Elixir being harder to read for a newcomer.
+I don't think they
+  match Wrapsher's other syntax constructs very well, and since it
+  has method chaining, that's pretty clear in terms of transformations,
+  it just doesn't end with the variable being assigned, if the intent
+  is a binding.